matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/bulk-load-overview.md

 - For how to import *.csv* format, see [Import *.csv* format data](load-csv.md).
 - For how to import *.jl* format, see [Import jsonlines format data](load-jsonline.md).

-## Import data from different locations
+## Import data from different data storage locations

 According to the different data storage locations, MatrixOne supports *importing data from local* and *importing data from S3(Simple Storage Service)*.